-Typically there are guided tours of the Balclutha every day.
-It's an interesting tour that tells you all about about the ship and the people who worked on it.
+Typically, there are guided tours of the Balclutha every day.
+It's an interesting tour that tells you all about the ship and the people who worked on it.
 Check the tour schedule at the ticket counter to find tour times on the day of your visit.

 Right next to the Hercules is the Eureka.
 This is one of the car ferries that carried passengers back and forth from the Hyde Street Pier to Sausalito.

 It was originally built in 1890 in Tiburon, California as the Ukiah.
 It was refitted in 1922 and renamed the Eureka.